Digital Identity Systems

 Behavioral Biometrics

-Typing patterns, gait analysis, speech cadence, decision-making signatures.
+AI systems analyzing typing patterns, gait, speech rhythms, decision patterns, emotional responses.
 The theory: even a perfect copy won't behave identically because behavior emerges from continuous experience.
+Only long-term pattern deviation detection catches imposters â and by then, damage is done.

 - Freshly forked copies behave identically for hours or days